 The Create Project Package

-is a new step introduced in WorldServer 11.6. with additional feature.
+is a human step introduced in WorldServer 11.6. with additional features.
 In earlier versions, the step was called Generate Translation Kit.

 The symptoms described here apply to both automatic steps.Resolution 1

-: Update the project creator's user settings to include the Workflow Role(s)
+: Update the project creator's user settings to include the user the Workflow Role(s)

-assigned to the human step after Generate Translate Kit
+assigned to the human step after Create Project Package

 .
 You can also do this ad-hoc for the specific project's tasks by selecting all the Tasks and go to Change Assignee

-: if #1 is not a valid option for you because you do not want a project submitter to be assigned to a Translate step (as an example), you can configure your workflow to overcome this restriction as follows:
+: if #1 is not a valid option for you because you do not want a project submitter to be assigned to - for example - a Translate

-1- Go to Management > Administration > Customization
+1- Go to Management > User Setup > Users

 and in the Custom component type: